shaolab1/Distributed-Coincidence-Processors/README.md

 “DCP -User Guide” provides some useful information, suggestions, and examples to assist the installation, setup, and use of DCP.

-This directory also contains relevant publications that will be updated if new papers will be published.
+This directory also contains relevant publications.

+Note: A file in this directory may occationally be offline for update.